 Reap the Benefits

-The more you engage in self care, of your health overall, you’re more likely to get the benefits.
+The more you engage in self-care for your health overall, you’re more likely to get the benefits.

-A good night’s sleep can do wonders for reducing stress, improving your focus, and increasing productivity.
-Taking breaks or vacations, and spending time with friends and family can leave you feeling fulfilled.
+A good night’s sleep can reduce stress, improve your focus, and increase productivity.
+Taking breaks or vacations and spending time with friends and family can leave you feeling fulfilled.
 Improving your spiritual and mental health can serve to center you, help you to be more mindful (further decreasing stress), and improve your mood.

 Health is Wealth

 The best way you can empower yourself is by taking care of yourself…your whole self.
-If you’re healthy, on all fronts, you’ll be in a place where you can try new things, are willing to take chances, and can grow to meet your true potential.
+If you’re healthy on all fronts, you’ll be in a place where you can try new things, take chances, and can grow to meet your true potential.

 Take the opportunities and resources you have and make your health: physical, mental, spiritual, social, all of it, a priority.
 Once you’ve obtained your balance, you’ll be able to do anything you want and you’ll be able to maintain the lifestyle you want.

 In other words, health is the real wealth.

 Images courtesy of unsplash